Burgernomics offers affordable and quality burgers at Pasir Ris

 At The Fareground, the halal and Muslim-owned food stalls are all located in one corner.
 It’s hard to miss Burgernomics with its huge burger signboard perched atop the stall.
 The staff members were very friendly and attentive to every customer.
 I liked that The Fareground has a variety of seats available.
 You can choose to sit at a regular round table or a tall table with bar stools.
 Expect a long queue if you’re planning to drop by during peak periods, and note that they take a break between 4pm to 5pm before resuming for dinner service.

-Overall, I am satisfied with what Burgernomics has in store.
+Overall, I was very satisfied with my meal at Burgernomics.
 For cafe-quality burgers at reasonable prices, they are definitely on my go-to list for days when I crave for a good burger that doesn’t damage my wallet.
 For more satisfying burgers, check out our list of affordable burgers as well as Hambaobao!

 Address: 110 Pasir Ris Central, #02-03, Pasir Ris Central Hawker Centre, Singapore 519641